Battle of Cowpens: Battle

-Lieutenant Colonel William Washington's cavalry (right flank) and the militia (left flank) return to enfilade the British.

 British attack

 A few minutes before sunrise, Tarleton's vanguard emerged from the woods in front of the American position.
-Tarleton ordered his dragoons to attack the first line of skirmishers, who opened fire and shot 15 dragoons.
-When the dragoons promptly retreated, he immediately ordered an infantry charge, without pausing to study the American deployment or to allow the rest of his infantry and his cavalry reserve to make it out of the woods.
+Tarleton ordered his dragoons to attack the first line of skirmishers who then opened fire and shot 15 dragoons.
+When the dragoons promptly retreated, he immediately ordered an infantry charge without pausing to study the American deployment or to allow the rest of his infantry and his cavalry reserve to make it out of the woods.
 Tarleton attacked the skirmish line without pausing, deploying his main body and his two grasshopper cannons.
 The American skirmishers kept firing as they withdrew to join the second line manned by Pickens's irregular militia.
-The British attacked again, this time reaching the militiamen, who (as ordered) poured two volleys into them, especially targeting commanders.
-Tarleton's troops were briefly thrown into disarray, with 40% of their casualties being officers.
+The British attacked again, this time reaching the militiamen who (as ordered) poured two volleys into them, especially targeting commanders.
+Tarleton's troops were briefly thrown into disarray with 40% of their casualties being officers.
 However, they reorganized and continued to advance.
 Tarleton ordered one of his officers, Ogilvie, to charge with some dragoons into the "defeated" Americans.
-His men moved forward in regular formation and were momentarily paused by the militia musket fire but continued to advance.
+His men moved forward in regular formation and were momentarily paused by the militia musket fire, but continued to advance.
 Pickens's militia seemed to "flee" as usual, around the American left to the rear as planned after getting off their second volley.

 Taking the withdrawal of the first two lines as a full-blown retreat, the British advanced headlong into the third and final line of Maryland and Delaware regulars which awaited them on the hill.
 The 71st Highlanders were ordered to flank the American right.
 Howard spotted the flanking movement and ordered the Virginia militiamen manning the American right to turn and face the Scots.
-However, in the noise of battle, Howard's order was misunderstood, and the militiamen began to withdraw.
+However, in the noise of battle, Howard's order was misunderstood and the militiamen began to withdraw.
 It was now 7:45 am, and the British had been fighting for nearly an hour.
 They were tired and disorganized, but they saw the Virginia militia on the rebels' right withdrawing and believed the Americans were on the run.
 They charged, breaking formation and advancing in a chaotic mass.